aeraposo/Data-440-Raposo/project_1.md

 ![topo plot 2](https://aeraposo.github.io/Data-440-Raposo/topo_outline.png)<br/>

-Not too bad, by plotting these additional lines, it is much more feasible to make informed observation and predictions about the different observed settlements (see observations/predictions below).
+By plotting these additional lines, it is much more feasible to make informed observation and predictions about the different observed settlements (see observations/predictions below).
 For additional context, I plotted the major roads and healthcare facilities in and arround Kumi.
 I chose to include roads and healthcare facilties just beyond the borders because they may provide additional context to settlement locations (for example, if there was a hoptial just beyond the border that is closer than other facilities within Kumi, people may congregate closer to that border/hospital).
 I also labeled the county within Kumi that had the largest predicted settlement.<br/>

 ![topo plot 3](https://aeraposo.github.io/Data-440-Raposo/3d_mukongoro_county.png)<br/>